CESNET/metacentrum-user-docs/docs/data/large-data/index.md

 ## Large data handling

-!!! warning
-    Do not use frontends to transfer large data.
-Processes consuming inadequate CPU and RAM frontend capacity will be stopped.

-!!! tip
-    See **[table of storages](../../computing/storages)** for storage servers addresses and mount points.
+In the case of large data, the frontend should be left out of the process.

+### Move data to/from a storage

 Example: